by PsySSA-Web Support | Jul 8, 2024

 by PsySSA-Web Support | Dec 12, 2023

-Richard van Rensburg is a social and psychological researcher who holds a Master of Arts from the University of the Witwatersrand in the field of psychological research.
-He is currently part of the Wits-Edinburgh Sustainable African Futures (WESAF) programmme, as a Mastercard Foundation Scholar, and is at present working towards his online MScR through the University of Edinburgh.
+Richard van Rensburg is a social and psychological researcher who holds an MA from the University of the Witwatersrand (Wits) and an MSc from the University of Edinburgh (UoE).
 His research interests include transformation in education, LGBTQIA+ identities, narrative theories of identity, and research methodology with a particular interest in qualitative methods.
-Richard has experience teaching and supervising postgraduate students, which he thoroughly enjoys.
+He is currently studying towards his PhD jointly through Wits and UoE in the field of education.
 In addition to his research work, he is also a qualified language editor.
-He has been working as the Editorial Assistant of the SAJP since January 2023.
+He has been working as the Managing Editor of the SAJP since January 2023.